Belfering/QuantNexus/prd/Bot DB/003-analyze-tab-collapsible-bot-cards.md

 - Bot list entries render as collapsible cards, default collapsed, scoped to current user’s watchlists.
 - Filter by watchlist works; `All` shows all bots across the user’s watchlists (de-duped).
 - Collapsed card shows bot name, expand/collapse, watchlist tags with remove, and actions (`Open in Build Tab`, `Add to Watchlist`).
-- Expanded card shows Real Stats zone (Open in Build, amount invested, buy/sell, CAGR since investment, MaxDD since investment), historical equity + drawdown chart with benchmark label, and the historical backtest metrics block.
+- Expanded card shows Real Stats zone (Open in Build, amount invested, buy/sell, CAGR since investment, MaxDD since investment), historical equity + drawdown chart with benchmark label matching Build styling, and two metric blocks (OOS metrics up top, Hist metrics below; display labels drop the prefixes).
 - `Open in Build Tab` is visible while collapsed and opens that bot in Build.
 - `Add to Watchlist` offers create-new and existing watchlists with type-to-filter autocomplete; bots can be on multiple watchlists but not duplicated within one.
+- Correlation Tool subtab exists with three equally wide bubbles containing the specified placeholder texts.

 ## Open Questions
 - Equity curve benchmark choice for the overlay.